 The results presented above show one contradiction to the thermal conductivity argument I mentioned above.
 When the trace becomes quite wide (200 mils), the trace now runs cooler than the via, although the temperature difference is only a few °C. The heat flux away from the trace depends on the exposed surface area and the thermal conductivity of the surrounding media.
 In this case, where the wide trace has a large exposed surface area, heat is dissipated faster from the trace than it is from the via.
 This causes the trace to have a lower equilibrium temperature.
 This relationship can be nicely summarized as follows:

-- When the trace is wide, the via acts like a small heat sink for the trace.
+- When the trace is thin, the via acts like a small heat sink for the trace.

-- When the trace is thin, the trace acts like a small heat sink for the via.
+- When the trace is wide, the trace acts like a small heat sink for the via.

 There are some other points to consider in this analysis.
 First, plane layers are not considered, and plane layers will act like a large heat sink, further reducing the temperature of the conductors.
 Next, alternative substrates with high thermal conductivity (e.g., ceramics or metal-core PCBs) will pull even more heat from conductors, leading to an even lower equilibrium temperature for all conductors.

-As long as your PCB traces are sized according to the minimum trace widths specified in the IPC 2152 standard, and your vias are sized to comply with DFM standards and applicable IPC standards, you won’t have to worry about temperature rise in your vias.
+As long as your PCB traces are sized according to the minimum trace widths specified in the IPC 2152 standard, and your vias have thick enough plating, you most likely won’t have to worry about temperature rise in your vias.
 The excess heat in the interior of the via gets dissipated into the substrate and the nearby traces.
 In the case where the traces are very wide, they have a larger surface through which to dissipate heat compared to the via.
 In this case, the heat leaves the trace at a faster rate than it leaves the via, thus the trace will reach a lower equilibrium temperature.
 This was confirmed in the experimental study by Douglas Brooks and Johannes Adam in SIJ.

 The via design, layout, and routing features in Altium Designer® are ideal for creating via designs and building a stackup from a wide variety of standard materials.
 The unified design environment ensures your layout choices can be immediately checked against important design rules and corrected before you send your board off for manufacturing.
 All these features are accessible in a single design environment, which helps you remain productive and get to market quickly.